Damascus–Amman railway: History

-The Hedjaz Railway opened in 1908 by the Ottoman Empire from Damascus to Medina.
+The Hejaz railway opened in 1908 by the Ottoman Empire from Damascus to Medina.
 Service was suspended during World War I. After the war only the Damascus-Ma'an section re-opened.
-In 1924, the International Train ran its first trip from Hejaz Train Station in Damascus to Ma'an.
+In 1924, the International Train ran its first trip from Hejaz railway station in Damascus to Ma'an.
 Since 1960 the train only ran from Damascus to Amman.
 Diesel Locomotives became the primary power after 1976.

+The Jordanian section of the railway is 217 km long and is operated by the Jordan Hejaz Railway Corporation (JHR), which was established under Law No. 23 of 1952.
+Stations in Jordan include Mafraq, Kherbet Al-Samra, Zarqa, Amman, Al-Qasr, Al-Laban, Al-Jiza, Daba'a, Khan Al-Zabeeb, Suwaqa, Al-Qatraneh, and Al-Manzel.

+The Syrian section of the railway was heavily damaged during the Syrian civil war.
+In 2025, restoration work began with the aim of reopening the entire route between the two countries.

 Gauge

 In 2008 it was announced that the HJR and the CFH were planning to convert the line from narrow gauge to standard gauge.